Ninja-Squad/data-discovery/HOW-TO-JOIN-WHEATIS-AND-PLANT-FEDERATIONS.md

 ### entryType
 [&#8593;](#top)

-The `entryType` field is not constrained on its value (it is not implemented as an enumeration), but it is highly recommended to use any of following values fitting the best with your data :
+The `entryType` field is not constrained on its value (it is not implemented as an enumeration), but it is highly recommended to use any of following values fitting the best with your data:

 - Genome annotation
 - Gene annotation